MicrosoftDocs/azure-docs/articles/iot-edge/how-to-auto-provision-simulated-device-linux.md

 3. Complete the **New Virtual Machine Wizard** with the following specific configurations:

    1. **Specify Generation**: Select **Generation 2**.
-Generation two virtual machines have nested virtualization enabled, which is required to run IoT Edge on a virtual machine.
+Generation 2 virtual machines have nested virtualization enabled, which is required to run IoT Edge on a virtual machine.
    2. **Configure Networking**: Set the value of **Connection** to the virtual switch that you created in the previous section.
    3. **Installation Options**: Select **Install an operating system from a bootable image file** and browse to the disk image file that you saved locally.